modelMaestroSolo/modelMaestroSolo/README.md

 If you're passionate about data, machine learning, or mathematical optimization, let's connect and explore the exciting world of technology together!
 Feel free to reach out to me on GitHub. 😄🚀

-📫 You can find me on GitHub: [Your GitHub Username]